Optimize Resources with Big Data

 To Mertes, big data in the energy field means a new branch of industrial engineering and cost accounting.
 “Taking a block of energy data like monthly use for a factory or a building, breaking it down to individual systems and machines every three seconds — this is a massive amount of data.”
 Making the most of these data requires innovation in methodologies such as lean engineering and Six Sigma, which organizations use to design and control operational processes.

-, an engineering professor at Cornell University, says that big data will indeed take an increasing role in optimizing business operations.
+Dr. Fengqi You, an engineering professor at Cornell University, says that big data will indeed take an increasing role in optimizing business operations.
 “There are many success stories of leveraging big data analytics for improving energy efficiency, building ‘smart’ systems, and reducing waste and costs,” he says.
 “The age of big data has already arrived.”

 Artificial Intelligence, fintech, Internet of Things – businesses today face an environment of continuous disruption.
 These trends can distract managers from sustainability – but they can also support a company's sustainability efforts.